-How To Turn Closed Captioning On or Off on a Sony TV (2021)
+How To Turn Closed Captioning On or Off on a Sony TV (2022)

-Go into the device menu, navigate to Settings, and then select Options.
-Find Preferences under Options, and click on TV Options.
-The following menu should list Captioning, click on it and make sure it’s turned on.
+Go into the device menu, navigate to “Settings,” then select “Options.”
+Find “Preferences” under “Options” and click on “TV Options.”
+The following menu should list “Captioning.”
+Click on it and make sure it’s turned on.

-Sony TV Menu
+2. Check/Adjust Sony TV Menu Options

 Check Digital Closed Captioning

-Launch the TV menu, select Preferences, and navigate to Setup – it’s one of the options on the right.
-Go down to Closed Captioning (CC) in the main window and choose Caption Vision.
-This option can be Advanced or Basic, and there are two additional features.
+Launch the TV menu, select “Preferences,” and navigate to “Setup,” which is one of the options on the right.
+Navigate downward to Closed Captioning (CC) in the main window and choose “Caption Vision.”
+This option can be “Advanced” or “Basic,” and there are two additional features.

-It’s important to note that Digital CC allows you to change font color and size, as well as text type.
-The menu is available under Closed Captioning (CC), of course.
+You can choose “Digital CC: CC1” or “Digital CC Options: As broadcast,” For the most part, either of them works just fine.
+It’s important to note that Digital CC allows you to change font color, size, and text type.
+The menu is available under “Closed Captioning (CC),” of course.

-Analog Closed Captioning
+Check Analog Closed Captioning

-For analog CC, the CC1 profile works with most video streaming/broadcasting services.
-If not, you can also try CC2, CC3, and CC4 options.
-As for the other settings, they need to be formatted to CC Display: ON and Analog CC1 (or any other profile you like).
+The “CC1” profile works with most video streaming/broadcasting services for analog CC.
+If not, you can also try the “CC2,” “CC3,” and “CC4” options.
+As for the other settings, they need to be formatted to “CC Display: ON” and “Analog CC1” (or any additional profile).

 So what’s the difference between analog and digital CC?
 The analog CC can only display white text on black background, while digital CC allows you to customize the subtitles.
 And according to the Federal Communications Commission (FCC), the distributors should provide you with equipment that supports both formats.

-Sony TV Remote
+3. Check the Sony TV Remote

 Use the Home button on the remote to access the CC menu and make necessary changes.